-Students are employed year-round in part-time roles designing and running their own events and engagement initiatives, and communicating regularly through a dedicated online blog and social media pages.
+Students are employed year-round in part-time roles designing and running their own events and engagement initiatives, and communicating regularly through a dedicated online blog.

 The Student Green Office acts as an umbrella for our various student engagement projects, providing physical space and resources for project work and engagement, and peer-to-peer support for one another and the students they engage with on their sustainability journies.

 Each student employed in the SGO is encouraged to pursue a passion project in their role.
 Their work is steered and supported with the lightest of touches by members of the Academy to allow them to work with a great degree of self-direction and independence.

 Each year, new employment opportunities in the SGO are advertised to students through Unitemps and where possible, at least one SGO member from the previous year carries over the legacy in person, helping to train and recruit new members the following September.
 Many students choose to remain working with the SGO for the entire duration of their time at the University.

 If you'd like to work with our Student Green Office, there are a number of opportunities available.
 New SGO staff roles are advertised at the start of each academic year.
 We always have voluntary openings for students to write blog pieces and articles about aspects of sustainability that interest them for our blog and socials.

 The SGO can also support students in running projects, campaigns, and one-off events on a topic they’re passionate about with a sustainability focus.
 If you're a representative of a student society, we also have funds available to support you in promoting accessibility and diversity within your society.
 You can email Felicity to get involved, or pop us a message on Facebook, Instagram or Twitter.